solarsailer/matthieuoger.com/content/posts/2013-08-26-ios7-user-tracking.md

 ---
 date: "2013-08-26"

-title: iOS 7 user tracking
+title: "iOS 7 User Tracking"
 excerptQuote:
   name: "Dave Verwer"
   quote: "If your solution to having uniqueIdentifier deprecated was to use the MAC address of the device in some way then you're going to have a bad time in iOS 7."